dadi/api/docs/install.ubuntu.md

 1. `sudo apt-get -y install mongodb`

-For Serama's tests to run you will need stand alone mongods running at localhost:27017 and localhost:27018.
+For the tests to run you will need stand alone `mongod`s running at localhost:27017 and localhost:27018.
 To do this you need to define a new mongod on 27108:

 1. `sudo mkdir -p data/db1 data/log1`
 2. `sudo mongod --dbpath ~/data/db1 --logpath ~/data/log1/log --port 27018 --fork`

-### Serama
+### DADI API

 Install GCC to provide the latest build of the c++ bson extension (not required, but improves performance):

 `sudo apt-get install gcc make build-essential`

-Install Git and pull down the latest stable build of Serama:
+Install Git and pull down the latest stable build of DADI API:

 1. `sudo apt-get install git`
 2. `sudo git clone https://github.com/bantam-framework/serama.git`
 3. `cd serama/`

-Install Serama:
+Install DADI API:

-*Note:* Serama's log and cache directories are created at startup using settings in the main configuration file `config.json`.
+*Note:* The application log and cache directories are created at startup using settings in the main configuration file `config.json`.

 `[sudo] cp config-sample.json config.json`
 `[sudo] npm install`

-Perform Serama's tests:
+Perform tests:

 `[sudo] npm test`